select-8/fullstack-ecomm/readme.md

 #### Left to Implement

-The product model should have distinct classes for each category of product.
-With this in place each type of product could contain bespoke details, books can have authors and toys can have brand for example.
+Developement of the product model into distinct classes for each category of product.

 Stock control should be its own app to afford it more complexity.
 Currently the stock in a cart is only factored into the UX once it hit zero.
-In a future developement each tick of the quantity button would be calculated to give the user feedback.

-From testing I found a few bugs the stock/cart system, for example if a user adds all available of an item to the cart they cannot, once in cart view, remove quantities via the input, they need to remove the whole item and start again.

-I see this site as having a loyal customer base.
-I would extend the logged in user element by creating a members area.
-Members could avail of special offers, organise meet ups to play Dungeons and Dragons, get first on list for pre orders and special items.

 An auction feature for rare items like Spiderman #1 or a signed copy of The Watchmen etc.

 ## Testing

-Besides checking data types, there is no real useful automated testing.

 Manual Testing through development of the site consisted of asking the following questions each time a significant feature was added, removed or changed.